zhonghan721/tp/docs/DeveloperGuide.md

 ### Customer Add Command

-**Overview:**
+#### Overview

 The `customer add` command is used to create a new customer with information fields `Name`, `Phone`, `Email` and `Address`.
 A unique `ID` will be assigned to the customer upon creation.

 The format for the `customer add` command can be found [here](UserGuide.md#add-a-customer).

-**Feature details:**
+#### Feature Details

 1. The user executes the `customer add` command.
-2. If any of the fields is not provided, an error message with the correct command usage will be shown.
-3. If invalid command parameters are provided, an error message with the correct parameter format will be shown.
-4. If the user is currently not logged in, an error message will be shown.
+1. If the user is not logged in during command execution, a `CommandException` will be thrown.
-5. The `Customer` is then cross-referenced in the `Model` to check if a customer with the same `Phone` already exists.
-   If a customer with the same `Phone` exists, an error message will be shown.
+2. If the Customer already exists in the database, a `CommandException` will be thrown.
-6. If all the previous steps are completed without exceptions, the new `Customer` will be successfully added to the database.
+3. If the command completes successfully, the `Customer` will be added to the `Customer` database.

 The following activity diagram shows the logic of adding a `Customer` into the database: